jessica-woodgate/desk23/Documentation/README.md

-A place to store all of our documentation - please find your sub-sections in the READMEs of each folder.
+A place to store all of our documentation - please find sub-sections in the READMEs of each folder.